DatSwissGuy/marvel-app-frontend/README.md

 ![Marvel-Character-1](doc/Marvel-App-Character-2.png)
-*Character detail page, no ratings or favorite.*
+*Character detail page while logged in, no ratings and not favorized.*

 ![Marvel-Character-2](doc/Marvel-App-Character.png)
-*Character detail page, with ratings and favorite.*
+*Character detail page, with ratings and favorized.*

 ---
 # Installation